ife-bat/cellpy_paper/paper.md

 ![The `cellpy` library contains multiple utilities that assists in data analysis.
 A utility can work on (A) - a single **CellpyCell** object, or (B) – a set of CellpyCell objects such as the Batch utility that helps the user in automating and comparing results from many data sets.\label{fig:4}](Figures/Cellpy-Utils.jpg)

-# Acknowledgements
+## Acknowledgements

 The development of `cellpy` was supported by the Research Council of Norway through the ENERGIX Projects No. 280985 ("KPN Silicon on the Road"), No. 324077 ("KSP MoreIsLess"),  No. 320760 ("KSP SecondLife"), No. 326866 ("KSP LongLife"), No. 344317 ("KSP CellMap), and FME-MoZEES, co-sponsored by the Research Council of Norway (project No. 257653) and 40 partners from research, industry, and the public sector.
-The development was also supported through the European Union (EU)-funded SIMBA project, in the frame of HORIZON 2020 (GA No. 963542).
+The development was also supported through the EU-funded SIMBA project, in the frame of HORIZON 2020 (GA No. 963542).

 The authors are thankful to the numerous inputs and comments from our colleagues and collaborators, and in particular Dr. Preben J.S.
 Vie and Dr. Martin Kirkengen.

-# References
+## References